Dry Tortugas National Park - Camping and Fishing | HOOK 360°

 Camping Tips:

-1. Plan ahead - You need to make reservations for camping at Dry Tortugas National Park, as there are only 10 campsites available on Garden Key.
+1. Plan ahead - To secure your camping experience at Dry Tortugas National Park, it's imperative to make reservations.
+This is essential because there are only 10 campsites available on Garden Key.

-2. Pack wisely - Bring all the necessary gear like a tent, sleeping bag, cooking equipment, food, and water.
-Remember, there are no stores or restaurants on the island.
+2. Pack wisely - Bring all the necessary gear, such as a tent, sleeping bag, cooking equipment, food, and water.
+It's crucial to note that there are no stores or restaurants on the island.

 3. Be prepared for the weather - The park experiences high temperatures, humidity, and rainfall throughout the year.
-Bring appropriate clothing for the weather conditions.
-December through March offer the best chance for cooler weather and less rain.
+Therefore, it's advisable to bring appropriate clothing for the prevailing weather conditions.
+However, if you prefer cooler weather and less rain, December through March is the optimal period to visit.

 4. Follow the Leave No Trace principles - Leave the campsites as you found them and dispose of waste properly.
 The park ranger gives you a once over and goes further into keeping your site clean.